nanoporetech/megalodon/README.rst

 The above command uses the modified base model included in Guppy (more details below `Guppy Models and Parameters`_).
 As more accurate basecalling models are trained, they are first released into the `Rerio repository for research models <https://github.com/nanoporetech/rerio>`_.
 Once training pipelines are more thoroughly standardized and tested models will be transferred into Guppy.
-The code below shows how to obtain and run the R9.4.1, MinION/GridION, 5mC CpG model (more accurate 5mC CpG methylation results than default model).
+The code below shows how to obtain and run the R9.4.1, MinION/GridION, 5mC CpG model (same model shipped with Guppy as of 4.5.2 release).

 ::